Overview of the Healthcare System in the Kingdom of Saudi Arabia

 4) Referral Hospitals

-These provide specialized care, not available in other centers.
-These facilities include:
+These provide specialized care, not available in other centers:

-• Soliman Fakeeh Hospital, Jeddah (600 beds, and the largest private hospital in Saudi Arabia; it is contracted to Saudi ARAMCO)
+- Soliman Fakeeh Hospital, Jeddah (600 beds, and the largest private hospital in Saudi Arabia)

-• Royal Commission Hospitals, which serve employees and their family members of the Industrial cities located at: Jubail (on the east coast), approximately an hour north of the tri-cities of Dhahran-Al Khobar-Dammam and Yanbu (on the west coast) of Saudi Arabia
+- Royal Commission Hospitals, serve employees/dependents of the Industrial cities located at: Jubail (215 beds) on the east coast and Yanbu (342 beds) on the west coast